 Cracks in Walls – are They Still Active?

-It has been known for houses to move suddenly and a few cracks to appear, then stay in that condition for donkeys years.
+In respect to the above, it has also been known for houses to move suddenly and a few cracks to appear, then stay in that condition for donkeys years.
 This may be due to a sudden shift in the ground below, or a void in the earth may have suddenly collapsed and filled with soil from above...Any number of geological events could trigger earth movement, but it is the continuation of the movement which should cause concern.
-Frequently these movements are associated with drainage pipe faults, water mains leaks and collapsing sewers., so always check these items first (See more information on water leak testing here)

 Below you will see 3 ways of measuring the movement in a property against an existing crack.
 These are simple DIY methods of measurement.